Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 _We were created and destined for so much more than this._

-There has never been a more important moment in history to stop and ask.
+There has never been a more important moment in history to stop and ask [[The Right Questions]].
 To stop and listen.
-To open our ears to what the Spirit is saying.
+To open our ears to what [[The Spirit]] is speaking in [[Silence]].
 To ask ourselves individually and collectively the great questions of life:

 “Who am I?”